-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 With

-i18nKey defined, we can use it to lookup a corresponding translated string.
-Let’s set up
+i18nKey defined, you can use it to search for a corresponding translated string.
+You will now set up a

-strings, an object with key-value pairs corresponding to the
+strings object with key-value pairs corresponding to the

-data-i18n-key value – for now, we’ll define a single example string,
+data-i18n-key value.
+For now, you will define a single example string,

-headline, with a (possibly badly translated) German
+headline, with a German

-string, “Beispielseite” (“Example Site”), and retrieve it in the
+"Example Site"), and retrieve it in the

 element function: